sm2302-aug23/grp-matlab-lets_git_it/README.md

 Furthermore, each cursive letter starts and ends with the same y value which in this case is y = 2.5.
 This is to make sure when we plot our names, the word would be consistent and alligned.

-We can observe this from the rough sketch of the graph plot below:
+We can observe this from the rough sketch of the graph plot below in figure 1 and figure 2:

 ![](pictureone.jpeg)
+*Figure_1*

 ![](picturetwo.jpeg)
+*Figure_2*

+From our rough sketch we can easily plot this in matlab, below is an example:

 ### 2.